alexbouez/roadpricing/README.md

 # Roadpricing

-Anonymized code and data for EuroS&P 2025, submission #240:
+Anonymized code and data for AsiaCCS 2025, submission #25:
 'Mobile Cell-Based Road Pricing with Verifiable User Privacy'.

 ## Organization of the repository